-Wage stagnation, job loss, skyrocketing inequality, toxic pollution, global warming, and rising xenophobia—the problems faced in the U.S., India, China, U.K., Brazil, Vietnam, and countries around the world have been caused by decades of pro-corporate neoliberalism.
-Unless we address the global race to the bottom in wages and working conditions through a universal regime of labor rights, no country will be able to hold on to good jobs or create stable and secure lives for all people.
+Economic and political crises faced in the U.S., India, China, U.K., Brazil, Vietnam, and countries around the world are caused by decades of pro-corporate neoliberalism.
+Wage stagnation, job loss, skyrocketing inequality, toxic pollution, global warming, and rising xenophobia are all fueled by the global race to the bottom in wages and working conditions.
+Without a global labor standards, no country will be able to hold on to good jobs or create stable and secure lives for all people.

 Globalization has made the fight for justice international.
-In this movement moment, we have the historic opportunity to build a global progressive movement to defeat both retrograde corporations and reactionary nationalists.
+In this movement moment, we have the historic opportunity to build a global progressive movement to defeat both neoliberal corporations and reactionary nationalists.
 Justice is Global responds to this challenge with a bold platform combining public sector jobs creation with a progressive trade agenda aimed at transforming the structure of the global economy.
 Together, we can mobilize a global base and create justice across borders.
 Let's win the world we deserve.

 Sign up to get updates and resources and first news on the official Justice Is Global launch later this year

 In The News